jgutman/mvesc/ETL/README.md

 ## Cleaning & Standardizing the Consolidated Tables

 (consolidating_tables.py)
-This script from the consolidating tables section also performs cleaning of the columns.
+This script from the consolidating tables section also performs cleaning of the column values.

 (clean_absences.sql)
 This script details the choices made in cleaning and standardizing the absence data so that it's able to be used.